-There are two (2) types of penalty situations in basketball:
+If a team reaches the foul limit for team fouls, they are in a penalty situation.
+There are two types of penalty situations in basketball:

-If a foul is called on any player and his team is not in a penalty situation (bonus or double bonus), then the other team gets the ball with an in-bound pass.
+If a foul is called when a team is not in a penalty situation, then the other team gets possession of the ball with an inbound pass at the nearest sideline.